beautiful-code/growthy_ai/README.md

   - **Queries:** API queries and data fetching logic for this feature.
   - **Chains:** AI Prompts related to the feature.

-### 2. Domain-logic

-- **Purpose:** Houses business logic and domain-specific classes essential for the application's operations, not directly tied to the UI.
-- **Structure:**
-  - **Classes:** Object-oriented representations of domain entities and their behaviors, encapsulating business logic and rules.

 ### 3. Common

 - **Purpose:** Contains reusable components and hooks not tied to specific features but used across the application, avoiding duplication and fostering consistency.